 A North Dakota S Corp requires a few steps to form, from entity formation to finalizing tax elections.
 We’ll take a deeper dive into tax elections later in this article.
 Before you can make a tax election, you’ll first need to form a business entity in North Dakota.
 We’ll walk you through how to do that.

 Choosing a name for your North Dakota LLC or corporation requires careful consideration.
 Remember, this is how the public will know your business, meaning that you’ll have to come up with something catchy with long-lasting appeal.
 You’ll also need to check whether any other North Dakota businesses have the name you want to use.
-We can also help you reserve a business name as well.

 You’ll also need to include an identifier like “Inc.” (for a corporation) or “LLC” (for a limited liability company) as part of your company name.
 You should know that you cannot use a misleading identifier.
 For example, a corporation cannot use LLC and vice versa.